saravinfotech/ChallengeTask/README.md

 CountryDetail --> 🤦🤦‍♂️ added the @SerializedName annotation for the JSON keys

 As of now havent integrated the logic to fetch specific country name and country capital.
 Working on the same, will refactor the class names and variables

+Updated the code in ViewModel to use Kotlin filter function to fetch the specific country name based on Country Code.
+As of now the country code is hardcoded to DEN